jonjamz/blaze-forms/README.md

 * `{{valid}}`
   * Use this to show validation state on the element, for example a check mark.
 * `{{submitted}}`
-  * Lets us know if a parent ReactiveForm form block has been submitted yet.
+  * Lets us know if a parent ReactiveForms form block has been submitted yet.
   * Used to wrap `{{errorMessage}}` to delay showing element invalidations until submit.
-  * Defaults to *true* unless this template exists inside a ReactiveForm form block.
+  * Defaults to *true* unless this template exists inside a ReactiveForms form block.
 * `{{loading}}`
   * Lets us know if a form action is currently running.
   * Use this to disable changes to an element while the submit action is running.
-  * Defauts to *false* unless this template exists inside a ReactiveForm form block.
+  * Defauts to *false* unless this template exists inside a ReactiveForms form block.

 **Highlights**